JJ/hoborg/text/text.md

 Frog-Eatin'.
 Grease was the one usually driving the mech, but he was too busy disengaging carriages from the tractor, securing them on the deck and trying at the same time to put the poor beasts at ease.
-The space occupied by the mech was needed for something so I got to drive it for the first time.
+The space occupied by the mech was needed, so I got to drive it for the first time.

 No, it does not even come close to driving a horse and I ain't never piloted a car.
 It's a metal box with a wheel and several levers and knobs.
-I was told to never get farther than a dozen feet from from it, this wheel for turning, this lever forward, this knob to make it faster.
+I was told to never get farther than a dozen feet from from it,     /*  not get a dozen feet from it? unclear what is meant*/ this wheel for turning, this lever forward, this knob to make it faster.
 Grease gave it to me, and I swear it turned its teakettle head to look at me.
 Yes, it does that.
 It's not only levers and knobs and